autowarefoundation/autoware.universe/perception/traffic_light_ssd_fine_detector/README.md

 ### Customization of CNN model

-Currently, in Autoware, [SSD](https://arxiv.org/abs/1512.02325) is used as CNN fine detector by default.

 In order to train models and export onnx model, we recommend [open-mmlab/mmdetection](https://github.com/open-mmlab/mmdetection.git).
 Please follow the [official document](https://mmdetection.readthedocs.io/en/latest/) to install and experiment with mmdetection.
-If you get into troubles, [FAQ page] would help you.
+If you get into troubles, [FAQ page](https://mmdetection.readthedocs.io/en/stable/notes/faq.html) would help you.

 The following steps are example of a quick-start.

 #### step 0.
 Install [MMCV](https://github.com/open-mmlab/mmcv.git) and [MIM](https://github.com/open-mmlab/mim.git)

+_NOTE_ :

-_NOTE_ : First of all, install [PyTorch](https://pytorch.org/) suitable for your CUDA version (CUDA11.6 is supported in Autoware).
+- First of all, install [PyTorch](https://pytorch.org/) suitable for your CUDA version (CUDA11.6 is supported in Autoware).
+- Our tested library versions are following.
+If the scripts as shown below would be old, please update to be suited to your version.
+  - MMCV == 1.x
+  - MMDetection == 2.x
+  - MMDeploy == 0.x
+  - MIM == 0.3.x

 In order to install mmcv suitable for your CUDA version, install it specifying a url.